amarao/duoload/README.md

 It also got some manual polishing (mostly in specs, PRDs and tests) and was completely reviewed by humans.

-It also was tested to work with Duocards as per Jule 2025 with a personal database of 2k+ words.
+It also was tested to work with Duocards as per June 2025 with a personal database of 2k+ words.

-# Current state and plans

-Most of the plan was implemented, we have working code and packages.

-Leftovers:

-* Fix linux/arm issue for build and image
-* I want to validate it works on someone's else machine and deck before final release.